kids-first/kf-tumor-workflow/README.md

 ## Import info on cloning the git repo
 This repo takes advantage of the git submodule feature.
-The SNV annotation workflow is maintained in a different repo.
+The SNV annotation workflow is maintained in a different repo [here](https://github.com/kids-first/kf-annotation-tools).
-Therefore, in order to get the rest of the code after cloning, you need to run: `git submodule init` and `git submodule update`.
+Therefore, in order to get the code for a submodule you can either:
-Currently this workflow uses tools from `v4.3.6` of the somatic workflow.
-If that is updated, submodule should be as well.
+1. Clone the repository recusively with `git clone --recursive`
-More info on how this worked [here](https://git-scm.com/book/en/v2/Git-Tools-Submodules)
+2. After cloning, run: `git submodule init && git submodule update` More info on how this worked [here](https://git-scm.com/book/en/v2/Git-Tools-Submodules)

 ## Main workflow